Most AI products break outside the lab.

 This architecture was designed to be modular, traceable, and role-aware: a foundation built to support Agentic AI at scale.

-Most LLM apps today still treat context as a black box with brittle prompts, clunky RAG systems, and duct-taped memory logic.
+Most LLM apps still treat context as a black box.
+MCP changes that by delivering:

 Our Standard MCP Pipeline: